ballerina-platform/nballerina/compiler/modules/types/README.md

 * any, never (can be derived from the above)
 * complement and difference (Ballerina has no syntax for this, but deciding whether S is a subtype of T is equivalent to deciding whether the difference of S and T is empty)

-The default module implements the subtyping algorithm.
+This module module implements the subtyping algorithm.
 There are two other modules:

-* bdd - this implements binary decision diagrams, which is a key data-structure used by the default module
+* `types.bdd` - this implements binary decision diagrams, which is a key data-structure used by the default module
-* json - this parses a JSON representation of types, and uses the default module to build an internal representation
+* `types.json` - this parses a JSON representation of types, and uses the default module to build an internal representation

 The JSON  representation of types is Lisp-like, and documented in the file [`schema.bal`](modules/json/schema.bal).